kriskowal/q/README.md

 });
 ```

 The ``all`` function returns a promise for an array of values.
-If one
+When this
+promise is fulfilled, the array contains the fulfillment values of the original
+promises, in the same order as those promises.
+If one of the given promises
-of the given promise fails, the whole returned promise fails, not
+is rejected, the returned promise is immediately rejected, not waiting for the
-waiting for the rest of the batch.
-If you want to wait for all of the
+rest of the batch.
+If you want to wait for all of the promises to either be
-promises to either be fulfilled or rejected, you can use
+fulfilled or rejected, you can use ``allResolved``.
-``allResolved``.

 ```javascript
 Q.allResolved(promises)